Steve Smith (pitcher)

 Stephen Carr Smith (born February 2, 1961) is an American baseball coach and former pitcher.
-He is the upper-level pitching coordinator for the Detroit Tigers.
+He was a pitching coordinator for the Detroit Tigers.
 He played college baseball at Baylor University from 1982 to 1983.
 He was the head coach at Baylor (1995–2015) and Tennessee Tech (2020–2021).

 Early life

 Smith graduated from Gulfport High School in Gulfport, Mississippi, in 1979.
 While in high school, Smith played quarterback for the football team, leading Gulfport to the 1978 state championship, and pitcher for the baseball team, playing in the 1979 Mississippi High School All-Star Game.

 College career

 Smith went on to attend Mississippi College where was played quarterback for the football team and pitcher for the baseball team.
 He transferred to Baylor University after two seasons, where he pitched for the Baylor Bears baseball team under Mickey Sullivan.
 In 1982, Smith led the Southwest Conference with a 1.72 ERA.
 He was drafted by the San Francisco Giants in the fifth round of the 1983 Major League Baseball Draft.